Scott Scrafton

-Scott Scrafton (born 18 April 1993) is a New Zealand rugby union player who currently plays as a lock for in the United Rugby Championship competition.
+Scott Scrafton (born 18 April 1993) is a retired New Zealand rugby union player who most recently played as a lock for in the United Rugby Championship competition.

 Early career

 Scrafton completed 5 years at Kelston boys' High School, later attended Saint Kentigern College, one of Auckland's premier rugby schools and helped them to win the Auckland senior college final in 2011.
 Additionally after building a reputation for himself in the Auckland club scene, he spent 2 years with the development team.